 This list describes options for diagnosing CML, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

-- Age and medical condition
+Your age and medical condition

 The following tests may be used to diagnose or monitor CML:

 A pathologist then analyzes the sample(s).
-A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 A cytogenetic analysis (see below) may also be done on the marrow samples.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the iliac crest of the pelvic bone (see the Medical Illustrations section), which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block awareness of pain) may be used.

 Cytogenetic testing for CML is used to monitor how well treatment is working and if it is reducing the number of cells with the Philadelphia chromosome.
 The following tests are sometimes used with cytogenetic testing:

 Imaging tests.
-Doctors may use imaging tests to determine if the cancer is affecting other parts of the body.
-For example, a computed tomography (CT or CAT) scan or ultrasound examination is sometimes used to look at the size of the spleen in patients with CML.
+Doctors may use imaging tests to find out if the leukemia is affecting other parts of the body.
+For example, a computed tomography (CT or CAT) scan or ultrasound examination is sometimes used to look at and measure the size of the spleen in patients with CML.